ericlbarnes/Statamic-email-form/readme.md

 ## Example Form Template

 Here is a full example to get you going.
 Please see the parameters section for more field options:

-	{{ email:form subject="Contact Form" to="test@test.com" required="name" }}
+	{{ email_form subject="Contact Form" to="handsome@example.com" required="name" }}
 		{{ if error}}
 			<h1>Error</h1>
 			<ul>